lktslionel/proposals/sscc-model.spec.md

   - Code generation based on UML Diagrams
   - Software Specification documents where things needs to be detailed and accurate

+I really believe that architecture diagrams should be :
+  - Simple and clear
+  - Readable by either business or technical stakeholders
+  - Accessible by anybody who wants to express an idea visually

 ## Key concepts